-Tilicho Lake at 4,949 m collects the glacial melt of the entire northern slopes of Annapurna Mountain range and the Thorong Peak.
-Altough, Nepal proudly claims it to be the highest lake in the world, India has close competitors.
-Whether it is the world’s highest lake or not, it is one of the worlds most beautiful lakes with an equally dangerous trail.
+Tilicho Lake at 4,949 m (or 4920 m) collects the glacial melt of the entire northern slopes of Annapurna Mountain range and the Thorong Peak.

-I read it somewhere online, that in 2001, Hindu pilgrims from around the world flocked to the lake convinced it is a holy spot mentioned in the Ramayan – a holy book of the Hindus.
-Well, I am happy for them for doing this treacherous trek.
+I read it somewhere online, that in 2001, Hindu pilgrims from around the world hiked to the lake, convinced it is a holy spot mentioned in the Ramayan – a holy book of the Hindus.
+Well, I am certainly happy for them for doing this treacherous trek.

 It is a 3-4 days detour from Annapurna Circuit trek.
-Everyone on the circuit trek will pass through Manang village and stay extra day for acclimatization.
-This is the point where trail to Tilicho starts.
+Everyone on the circuit trek will pass through Manang village and stays an extra day for acclimatization.
+This is the point where the trail to Tilicho Lake starts.

 From Manang one has to hike to Khangsar Valley, Tilicho Base Camp, and to Tilicho lake.

 The view point of the lake is at 5,200 m.
 This hike makes it a great acclimatization for Thoroung La Pass.
 However, the hike is very hard as I mentioned earlier.

 From Tilicho base camp to lake it’s a 1000m elevation gain and it took us 5.5hrs to get to the top and another 2.5hrs to walk back.
 It’s a lot of elevation gain at that altitude.
 So, one has to walk extremely slow to avoid altitude issue.